When is the FTC Going to Cash In on Celebrity Endorsements?

 Unambiguous and Unhidden Disclosure

-Those two words are key to FTC guidelines.
-However, I listen to podcasts, watch live videos, and read social updates daily from leaders in the marketing industry who don’t even disclose their own paid relationships with vendors, conferences, and even their own clients.
-Week after week, they’ll discuss using a tool and it winds up that tool’s company is a client of theirs.
-Aside from violating FTC guidelines on disclosure, it’s a disservice to their audience and community.
+Those two words are key to the FTC guidelines.
+However, I listen to podcasts, watch live videos, and read daily social updates from leaders in the marketing industry who don’t even disclose their paid relationships with vendors, conferences, or even their own clients.
+Week after week, they’ll discuss using a tool, and it turns out the company that owns it is a client of theirs.
+Aside from violating the FTC’s disclosure guidelines, it’s a disservice to their audience and community.

-Not only is that disturbing, but I also have backlinking companies contact me on a regular basis who wish to pay me to place backlinks within my content and they request no disclosure.
-I always ask them clearly in my response if they are asking me to directly violate FTC guidelines on disclosure.
+Not only is that disturbing, but I also have backlinking companies contact me regularly who wish to pay me to place backlinks in my content, and they request no disclosure.
+I always ask them, clearly in my response, whether they are asking me to directly violate the FTC’s disclosure guidelines.
 I never get a follow-up response.

 Those warning emails sent from the FTC were a warning shot across the bow of the entire industry.
-No one should ignore the fact that they announced and promoted the sending of emails as well.
-Unfortunately, the warnings appear to be going unnoticed and it’s probably time for the FTC to make some examples out of celebrities, influencer marketing platforms, and the marketers who acquire the services.
+No one should ignore the fact that they also announced and promoted sending emails.
+Unfortunately, the warnings appear to be going unnoticed, and it’s probably time for the FTC to make some examples out of celebrities, influencer marketing platforms, and the marketers who acquire the services.

 The FTC’s Endorsement Guides state that if there is a ‘material connection’ between an endorser and the marketer of a product – in other words, a connection that might affect the weight or credibility that consumers give the endorsement – that connection should be clearly and conspicuously disclosed, unless the connection is already clear from the context of the communication containing the endorsement.
 FTC letter sent to Mark King, President of Adidas Group North America.